jhkette/image_upload_project/notes.md

           'password_err' => '',
           'confirm_password_err' => ''
         ];
-- put all images in one folder -> then subfolders
+- put all images in one folder -> then subfolders DONE